hahow/common-chart/README.md

 {{- end -}}
 ```

-The above example creates a `Deployment` resource which makes use of the `common.container` template to populate the PodSpec's container list.
+The above example creates a `Deployment` resource which makes use of the `common.container` template to populate the `PodSpec`'s container list.
 The usage of this template is similar to the other resources, you must define and reference a template that contains overrides for the container object.

 The most important part of a container definition is the image you want to run.
 As mentioned above, this is derived from `$container.image` by default.
 It is a best practice to define the image, tag and pull policy in your charts' values as this makes it easy for an operator to change the image registry, or use a specific tag or version.
 Another example of configuration that should be exposed to chart operators is the container's required compute resources, as this is also very specific to an operators environment.
 An example `values.yaml` for your chart could look like: